abarrows/template-nextjs-ui/README.md

 > Sensitive information should **ALWAYS** be stored in a safe place, such as in GitHub Secrets or in Azure Secrets.

 #### About .env
+The `.env` file should not be checked into version control.
+To generate a local `.env` file, from the root of the project directory start a PowerShell terminal by typing pwsh and hitting enter.
+Run the Get-LocalEnv.ps1 script and specify the keyvault to generate local environmental variables from.
+Example: ./Get-LocalEnv.ps1 -KeyVaultName 'appname-development'

 Next.js has [built-in support](https://nextjs.org/docs/basic-features/environment-variables) for environment variables.
 It will automatically load variables from one of the following files for the matching Node environment, which are used to set default values for **non-sensitive** information: